 Daniel Wood, horn, is a performer, composer, educator and musical entrepreneur.
 Prior to joining Avenue Winds, he received his musical training from the University of California, Los Angeles.
-He is the chair of Musicianship and Composition at the San Francisco Conservatory of Music, Preparatory Division.
-His music favors small ensembles, including brass, wind and string chamber music, steel drum ensembles and jazz combos with commissions from Avenue Winds, CSMA Brass, and members of the St. Louis Symphony Orchestra.
-He is also a member of Quadre – The Voice of Four Horns and has performed over 1,000 concerts with them and composed for their 4 albums.
-He writes and performs solo shows as an improvisational musician.
+He is the chair of Musicianship and Composition at the San Francisco Conservatory of Music, Pre-College Division.
+As a composer, Daniel’s music favors small ensembles, including brass, wind and string chamber music, steel drum ensembles and jazz combos with commissions from Avenue Winds, CSMA Brass, and members of the St. Louis Symphony Orchestra.
+Also a member of Quadre – The Voice of Four Horns, Daniel has performed over 1,000 concerts and composed for all of their albums.
+He additionally writes and performs solo shows as an improvisational musician.
 As a freelance musician, he has played with chamber ensembles, symphonies, opera & ballet companies and new music groups.
-Daniel lectures on the “Business of Music” and runs Solid Wood Publishing, offering over 150 titles of horn music.
-He is the Northern CA rep. for the International Horn Society.
+Daniel lectures on the “Business of Music” and runs Solid Wood Publishing, offering over 50 titles of horn music and he is the Northern CA representative for the International Horn Society.

 Kris King, bassoon, is a performer and arranger in the SF bay area, and serves as contrabassoon with Santa Cruz Symphony.
 During summers he performs with Festival Mozaic and Mendocino Music Festival.
 Kris enjoys chamber music, as a member of the wind octet Nomad Session and the woodwind trio Keyed Kontraptions.
 Kris has recently performed with Santa Rosa Symphony, Marin Symphony, Symphony San Jose, San Francisco Chamber Orchestra, and Berkeley Symphony.
 He is a graduate of the San Francisco Conservatory of Music, studying with Steve Paulson and Steve Braunstein.